jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

 **Detention and custody of prisoners**

 ### 34 Detention of prisoners
-(1) A person who is sentenced to imprisonment (other than a person who is serving a sentence of imprisonment on home detention) must serve the sentence in a corrections prison.
+(1) A person who is sentenced to imprisonment must serve the sentence in a corrections prison.
 (2) Despite subsection (1), any person sentenced to imprisonment may be detained in a Police jail on 1 or more occasions for a period not exceeding—
   (a) the maximum period of detention; or
   (b) any longer period required for the purposes of section 65(1) or for the purposes of giving effect to an order under section 65(3).